cniedzwiedz/email_predict/README.md

 harder to categorize what I bought.

-This script will go through your amazon order confirmation messages and attempt to match them with ledger lines.
+This script will go through your amazon order confirmation messages and attempt to match them with ledger lines from a QFX file.
+You may recognize this as a Quicken Web Connect file.

 ### Install